Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 6.1 Testing Fundamentals

-- Planning, Analysis & Design, Execution, Evaluation, Closure for government projects
+- Planning, Analysis & Design, Execution, Evaluation, Closure for government software projects.

-- Test levels – unit, integration, system, user acceptance in the public sector
+- Test levels: unit, integration, system, user acceptance testing in the context of public sector development.

-- Test approaches – requirements-based, risk-based, experience-based for government applications
+- Test approaches: requirements-based, risk-based, experience-based methods for government initiatives.

-- Test design techniques – white-box, black-box techniques for government testing
+- Test design techniques: white-box, black-box techniques to ensure software quality for government projects.

 - 6.2 Agile Testing

-- Agile Testing Quadrants overview – test strategy, planning for government projects
+- Agile Testing Quadrants overview and its application in government project planning.

-- Test automation principles – test automation pyramid for government initiatives
+- Test automation principles, including the test automation pyramid, to enhance efficiency for government initiatives.

 - 6.3 Test Types

-- Unit testing, TDD, smoke tests in the public sector
+- Unit testing, TDD, smoke tests to ensure software reliability for government projects.

-- Story tests, examples, acceptance testing for government projects
+- Story tests, examples, acceptance testing to validate business requirements in public sector projects.

-- Performance testing, usability, quality attributes for government initiatives
+- Performance testing, usability, quality attributes to enhance software performance for government projects.

 Module 7: Traditional Business Analysis